top of page

 • Strengthens upper body (chest, shoulders, arms), boosting testosterone and dopamine.

-• Promotes a sense of capability and readiness—preparing you mentally and physically
+• Promotes a sense of capability and readiness, preparing you mentally and physically.

-3. Marching on the Spot (or High Knees)
+Marching on the Spot (or High Knees)

 What it is: Lift your knees one at a time, swinging your arms naturally as you march.
+Breath deeply as you march, keeping up a steady rhythm.

 Why it works:

-• Gets blood flowing and raises endorphins—improving mood and reducing stress.
+• Gets blood flowing and raises endorphins - improving mood and reducing stress.

 • Activates the core and hip flexors, promoting energy without overexertion.

 In coaching for resilience or coaching for stress, we often focus on mindset, goals, and insight, all vital tools for growth.
+But we sometimes forget that the body shapes the mind.

 These simple movements offer a way to physically shift state, whether it’s feeling more confident before a big meeting, shaking off stress, or simply bringing more energy and focus to your day.